Frequently Asked Questions about our dinner shows

-The fee will cover the full show cast in costume and all the props and equipment to run the show.
+The show cost will cover the full show cast in costume and all the props and equipment to run the show.
 In addition we will create an ‘everything you need to know’ private webpage and each guest is provided with a small character, tips and ideas for dress ups, name badges and place settings.
-The fee also covers event support via email or phone in the lead-up to your party and travel expenses (if applicable).
+We also provide support via email or phone in the lead-up to your party.
 We will also provide themed background music, usually played via the venue’s sound system.

 How does payment work?